mikejoyceio/portfolio-template/README.md

 Ideally, I would like to have separate pages for each individual featured project as opposed to providing further information on each in a modal, but I wasn't 100% sure if it was a project requirement to include modals or not.
 For brevity I have included them in the meantime.

-Listed below are resources I referred to during this project.
+Listed below are resources referred to during this project.

 ###Resources